Top 10 Things to Know When Moving to Germany

 6. WC=Restrooms

 When you are in public and need to use the restroom, be on the lookout for the letters WC.
 Borrowed from the English, WC stands for “water closet.”
 I must say our WC at home has barely enough room to close the door and it has the tiniest sink I have ever seen in my life.
 Often, you can expect only cold water to be available to wash your hands when finished.
-However, it is just enough to get the job done, my friends.
+However, it gets the job done.
 Mission accomplished.

 7. Fresh Everything